EffectOrientedProgramming/book/Chapters/04_Initialization.md

       "Dough is rising"
 ```

-We will provide `Dough` as a dependency, and note that calling `letRise` produces an Effect.
+Note that calling `letRise` produces an Effect.
 Dependencies can be anything, including an object that produces an Effect.